-This page is continued from the “forms of jurisprudence (legal precepts) adopted into U.S. law from Europe through the Constitution“ section under the “Intro to Law” section of this website.
+This page is continued from the Legal Precepts adopted into U.S. law (from Europe) through the Constitution:

 1. Fairness; impartiality; evenhanded dealing <the company’s policies require managers to use equity in dealing with subordinate employee>.